TosbackCgusBridge-Bot/CGUs-versions/Meebo/Privacy Policy.md

 We store your Meebo check-in activity, including the sites you check in to, your VIP status, and the people you follow and who follow you.
 We also retain information about the web pages, photos, files, or other data that you share through the sharing functionality of Meebo.
 This information is associated with your Meebo account.

 _Your communications_
 Meebo offers users various communication tools, including instant messaging and Meebo Rooms.
-For more information about Meeboâs collection and storage of your communications see "Meebo's communications platforms."
+For more information about Meebo’s collection and storage of your communications see "Meebo's communications platforms."

 _Email address of friends you invite_
 If you use the Meebo feature that allows you to invite friends to use Meebo, we will ask for your friend's email address but we will only use it to send them the invitation.